 The #MASKUP Cook County campaign raises awareness that people can be asymptomatic or pre-symptomatic and spreading COVID-19 without even knowing it.
 When worn properly over the nose and mouth, masks have been proven highly effective in preventing COVID-19 from spreading.
 Use our sample social media posts to encourage your friends and family to #MASKUP.

 High-resolution design files are available for download and use by partners interested in branding as their own with a source credit to CCDPH.
 Please email CCDPH Communications for details.

 Encourage others to #MASKUP.
 Download this 11X17 poster for your workplace, business, college or university, apartment building, condo or home.

-Community billboards called ‘wild postings’ are being installed on the sides of buildings in communities most affected by COVID-19.
+In 2020, community billboards called ‘wild postings’ were installed on the sides of buildings in communities most affected by COVID-19.